-Admission criteria - Admission into services is determined by the individual's rating on the Uniform Assessment and clinical determination made by the appropriate staff.
-The Uniform Assessment is an assessment tool comprised of several modules used in the behavioral health system to support care planning and level of care decision making.
-High scores on the Uniform Assessment module items of Risk Behavior (Suicide Risk and Danger to Others), Life Domain Functioning and Behavior Health Needs (Cognition) trigger a score that indicates the need for crisis services.
+Admission criteria - Admission into services is determined by the individual's level of care as determined by the TRR Assessment found here for adults or here for children and adolescents.
+The TRR assessment tool is comprised of several modules used in the behavioral health system to support care planning and level of care decision making.
+High scores on the TRR Assessment module, such as items of Risk Behavior (Suicide Risk and Danger to Others) or Life Domain Functioning and Behavior Health Needs (Cognition), trigger a score that indicates the need for crisis services.

 Crisis Hotline - The Crisis Hotline is a 24/7 telephone service that provides information, support, referrals, screening and intervention.
 The hotline serves as the first point of contact for mental health crisis in the community, providing confidential telephone triage to determine the immediate level of need and to mobilize emergency services if necessary.
-The hotline facilitates referrals to 911, the Mobile Crisis Outcome Team (MCOT), or other crisis services.
+The hotline facilitates referrals to 911, MCOT, or other crisis services.

-Crisis Residential - Up to 14 days of short-term, community-based residential, crisis treatment for individuals who may pose some risk of harm to self or others, who may have fairly severe functional impairment, and who are demonstrating psychiatric crisis that cannot be stabilized in a less intensive setting.
-Mental health professionals are on-site 24/7 and individuals must have at least a minimal level of engagement to be served in this environment.
-Crisis residential facilities do not accept individuals who are court ordered for treatment.
+Crisis Residential Units- provide community-based residential crisis treatment to individuals with a moderate to mild risk of harm to self or others, who may have fairly severe functional impairment, and whose symptoms cannot be stabilized in a less intensive setting.
+Crisis residential facilities are not authorized to accept individuals on involuntary status.

-Crisis Respite - Short-term, community-based residential crisis treatment for individuals who have low risk of harm to self or others and may have some functional impairment.
-Services may occur over a brief period of time, such as 2 hours, and generally serve individuals with housing challenges or assist caretakers who need short-term housing or supervision for the persons for whom they care to avoid mental health crisis.
-Crisis respite services are both facility-based and in-home, and may occur in houses, apartments, or other community living situations.
-Facility-based crisis respite services have mental health professionals on-site 24/7.
+Crisis Respite Units -provide community-based residential crisis treatment for individuals who have low risk of harm to self or others, and who may have some functional impairment.
+Services may occur over a brief period of time, such as two hours, and generally serve individuals with housing challenges or assist caretakers who need short-term housing or supervision for the persons they care for to avoid mental health crisis.
+Crisis respite facilities are not authorized to accept individuals on involuntary status.

-Crisis Services - Crisis services are brief interventions provided in the community that ameliorate the crisis situation and prevent utilization of more intensive services such as hospitalization.
+Crisis Services - Crisis services are brief interventions provided in the community that ameliorate the crisis and prevent utilization of more intensive services such as hospitalization.
 The desired outcome is resolution of the crisis and avoidance of intensive and restrictive intervention or relapse.
-(TRR-UM Guidelines)